kylelang/isem/README.md

-# tcsm
+# isem

-This repository will hold the materials for Theory Construction and Statistical Modeling
+This repository holds the materials for *Introduction to Structural Equation Modeling* (formerly, *Theory Construction and Statistical Modeling*).